Botany, New South Wales: Former tram line service

 The city line to Botany opened in 1882 as a steam tramway, with electric services commencing in 1903.
 The service from Circular Quay initially via Elizabeth, Chalmers and Redfern Streets (from 1902), then in 1933 via Pitt and Castlereagh Streets, and Eddy Avenue, Lee and Regents Streets, to Botany Street in Waterloo.
 A single-track connection along Bourke and O'Dea Streets joined at the present day Green Square, allowing access to the Dowling Street Depot.
 The line then passed down the entire length of Botany Road to Botany.

 In Mascot, a branch led to the former Ascot Racecourse at the site of Sydney Airport.
 Points were provided at Bay Street on Botany Road in Botany, for short working.
 The line was double track throughout.
 From Botany, a single-track line crossed the Botany Goods railway at Beauchamp Road, then passed along Perry Street and Bunnerong Road, past the former Bunnerong Power Station to join the La Perouse line at Yarra Junction.
 Generally a shuttle service operated on this single track section between Botany and La Perouse.
 This single-track line was cut back to Military Road in 1935.
 The line from the junctions at Cleveland Street to Botany closed in 1960.
-Sydney Buses route 309 generally follows the route.
+Transdev John Holland bus route 309 generally follows the route.